Optimal heteroskedasticity testing in nonparametric regression: Introduction

 An alternative to residual-based methods are those based on difference sequences (or pseudoresiduals) \cite{gasser_residual_1986,hall_asymptotically_1990}.
 Such methods use differences between neighboring responses to examine the variance function, relying on the smoothness of \(f\) to assert the corresponding mean differences are small and do not pose too big a nuisance.
 Employing these differences, empirical process methods have been developed in special cases \cite{dette_new_2007,dette_simple_2009}.
 In the fully nonparametric case, the most developed residual-based results are due to \cite{dette_testing_1998,dette_consistent_2002}.

 To the best of our knowledge, fundamental limits for heteroskedasticity detection in the fully nonparametric model (\ref{model}) have not been established in the literature.
-We adopt a minimax testing framework \cite{ingster_nonparametric_2003,baraud_non-asymptotic_2002} and consider the detection problem in the setting where \(f\) and \(V\) are \(\alpha\)- and \(\beta\)-H\"{o}lder functions respectively.
+We adopt a minimax testing framework \cite{ingster_nonparametric_2003,baraud_non-asymptotic_2002} and consider the detection problem in the setting where \(f\) is an \(\alpha\)-H\"{o}lder function.
 Specifically, define the H\"{o}lder class of functions for \(\alpha, M > 0\)

 Throughout, we will assume \(M\) is a sufficiently large constant and will frequently write \(\mathcal{H}_\alpha\) for notational ease.

-Define the parameter spaces
+As noted in our earlier discussion and evidenced by the literature (e.g. \cite{white_heteroskedasticity-consistent_1980}), it is desirable to be completely flexible and not assume any particular form for \(V\).
+In Section \ref{section:profile}, we formulate and investigate the problem of heteroskedasticity testing where the variance profile may be completely arbitrary.
+To the best of our knowledge, no article in the literature accommodates an arbitrary variance profile for heteroskedasticity testing in nonparametric regression.
+Previous work (e.g. \cite{dette_testing_1998,dette_consistent_2002}) all require smoothness assumptions on \(V\).
+In fact, the proposed tests \cite{dette_testing_1998,dette_consistent_2002} are only shown to work under the assumption \(V\) has high enough smoothness above some level.
+We aim to fill this gap in the literature.

+Of course, it is likely heteroskedasticity testing becomes fundamentally easier when smoothness assumptions are imposed on \(V\).
+Consequently, it is also desirable to pin down statistical limits in this structured, but still nonparametric, setting and provide a test which exploits the available smoothness.
+For presentation purposes, we will first address the heteroskedasticity testing with smooth \(V\) before moving onto an arbitrary variance profile in Section \ref{section:profile}.

+Following \cite{dette_testing_1998,dette_consistent_2002}, the case where \(V\) is a \(\beta\)-H\"{o}lder function will be considered.
+To formulate a minimax theory for heteroskedasticity testing, define the parameter spaces